lgray14/Ocean-wave-energy-device/README.md

 ### FFT

 With the sensors attached and the position in particular readable from the Arduino, I turned my attention to extracting the amplitude and frequency from the signal.
 My first step was actually a pretty signficant misstep -- I assumed the amplitude would be pretty variable so I opted for a version of the fast Fourier transform (FFT) called a Hilbert-Huang transform.
 The Hilbert transform is great at extracting the instantaneous amplitude and amplitude envelope, and at being very accurate with a smaller data set, but lacks in the frequency extraction.
 It's much better at finding the natural frequency of the decaying system, and doesn't do a great job with a consistent forcing frequency.
 After realizing this, I switched over to a traditional FFT model.
+FFT does a great job with a consistent frequency and amplitude, which is ideal for the consistent signals we are working with.

 The fast Fourier transform takes a set of data points and extracts the amplitude and frequency of the sinusoid it can recognize in that data.
 For this reason it works best with a couple oscillations.
+By trying a couple different time intervals/data set lengths, it seems like at the low frequencies that the wave tank usually entails that about ten seconds worth of data, at around 100 points, is ideal.
+The next problem that comes up from this is how to have a moving data set of 100 points.
+The power should be live and change with the signal, so the last ten seconds worth of data should be the ones being evaluated.
+By storing the data and taking the last 100 points, this can be achieved.

+The next issue I dealt with was low sampling frequency.
+The ToF sensor has a pretty high sampling frequency but unless I made the FFT time interval much longer, the resolution for the detectable frequencies was too low.
+With the setup I had, the most accuracy I could get was .1 Hz, which isn't terrible, but even small variations in the frequency of the incoming waves make large differences in the output of the device.
+In order to resolve this, I used zero-padding and windowing.
+I used Hann windowing specifically, which smooths the data and helps the algorithm find the peaks that the data might not quite show.
+At first, I tried various types of interpolation, and then zero-padding on its own, but I got by far the best results by using windowing and zero-padding together.
+These are included in the "extracter" function shown below.
+After that, I also use a quadratic interpolation to further smooth and identiify the peaks.
+This is potentially a little overkill but the results are very consistent and it doesn't take an enormous amount of time.

 **FFT enabling functions**
 ```python